 English as an Additional Language or Dialect

-We also support parents of our EAL/D students, enabling them to fully engage in their child’s education within their new school community.
-We run informal EAL/D Parent Network meetings three times per term; Covid 19 protocols permitting.
-We encourage all parents to participate as leaders in learning through our “culture club’ program”.
+At Burrendah, we also support parents of our EALD students, enabling them to fully engage in their child’s education within their new school community.
+We run informal EAL/D Parent Network meetings three times per term; During these sessions, we learn from each other and support one another.

 EALD Program Flyer - please click HERE